Bosnia & Herzegovina

 Practical

-Bosnia uses the Convertible Mark (BAM), pegged to the euro at 1.96 BAM = 1 EUR.
-Cards are accepted in cities and tourist areas but cash is needed in rural villages, small fuel stations and mountain tavernas.
+Bosnia uses the Convertible Mark (BAM), pegged to the euro.
+Cards are accepted in cities but cash is essential in rural villages, small fuel stations and mountain tavernas.

 Set your start and end — GoraAdv finds the most offroad line through the Dinaric mountains.
 Adjust, calculate, export GPX.